johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

   image to sRGB and then "tweaking" various material and lighting parameters to compensate.
-* Failing to convert sRGB texture images to linear space (or set the sRGB flag when hardware acceleation is used).
+* Failing to convert sRGB texture images to linear space (or set the sRGB flag when hardware acceleration is used).

 These two basic errors are then usually combined in various interesting ways, but the end result would invariably fail to resemble a realistic looking scene (e.g. quadratic light falloff will not appear quadratic anymore, highlights will be overblown and will exhibit some weird hue and saturation shifts etc.)

-To demonstrate the first mistake using my own [ray racer](/tags/ray%20tracing), the left image below shows a very simple but otherwise quite natural looking image in terms of physical lighting accuracy.
+To demonstrate the first mistake using my own [ray tracer](/tags/ray%20tracing), the left image below shows a very simple but otherwise quite natural looking image in terms of physical lighting accuracy.
 This rendering took place in linear space and then the contents of the framebuffer were converted to sRGB before writing it to